-U.S. global note certificate held within its system.
+DTC will record electronically the outstanding principal balance of the notes represented by a U.S. global note certificate held within its system.
 DTC will hold interests in a U.S. global note certificate on behalf of its account holders through customers' securities accounts in DTC's name on the books of its depositary.
 Clearstream and Euroclear will hold omnibus positions on behalf of their participants through customers' securities accounts in Clearstream's and Euroclear's name on the books of its respective depositary which in turn will hold positions in customers' securities accounts in such depositary's name on the books of DTC.
 Citibank N.A. will act as depositary for Clearstream and JP Morgan Chase will act as depositary for Euroclear.
 Except as described below, no person acquiring a book-entry note will be entitled to receive a physical certificate representing the notes.
-Unless and until definitive certificates are issued, it is anticipated that the only holder of will be Cede & Co., as nominee of DTC.
+Unless and until definitive certificates are issued, it is anticipated that the only holder of global note certificates will be Cede & Co., as nominee of DTC.